anuja2015/AZ-104/Implement-and-manage-storage/Module8.md

 ## Azure File Sync

 - enables to cache several Azure Files shares on an on-premises Windows Server or cloud virtual machine.
+-  On-premise windows server or virtual machine becomes a quick cashe for teh azure file shares.
-- can be used to centralize your organization's file shares in Azure Files.
+- Azure File Sync in combination with Azure file shares allows  to centralize your organization's file shares.

 ### Cloud Tiering